CollinHeist/CropTop/README.md

 ## Friday, September 7th
 First team meeting today.

-the meeting notes can be found here:
+the meeting notes can be found here, but the most important takeaways were
+- three devices
+- team name has been decided
+- we can have a prototype device

 ## Tuesday, September 11th
 I have been thinking a lot about the GUI display, I posted on reddit